Baserow consists of two main components:

 “create new” button in the sidebar a new application instance can be created for the

 selected group.
-Once you click on it you will see a context menu with all the
+When clicked you will see a context menu with all the application types.

-application types.
 Plugins can introduce new application types.
-Applications can easily
+Applications can easily be created, edited

 More information about the concepts of the database application can be found on the database plugin introduction page.